-Emma Levine is an Associate Professor of Behavioral Science and Charles E. Merrill faculty scholar at the Booth School of Business.
+Emma Levine is a Professor of Behavioral Science and Charles E. Merrill faculty scholar at the Booth School of Business.
 She studies the psychology of altruism, trust, and ethical dilemmas with the goal of understanding how individuals make trade-offs between different values, and how these trade-offs influence decision-making and social perception.

 Erika Kirgios is an incoming Assistant Professor of Behavioral Science at the Booth School of Business.
 In her research, Erika explores the decision-making biases that underlie inequality and designs interventions to improve outcomes for women and racial minorities and to increase prosocial behavior more broadly.
 She also studies the strategic choices people make in the face of anticipated discrimination.

-Wallace is a Principal Researcher at Booth Business School.
+Laura Wallace is a Principal Researcher at Booth Business School.
 To understand the mechanisms underlying social change, her research program integrates the traditions of attitudes/persuasion, social cognition, social motivation, and intergroup relations.
 Her work centers on three major questions: 1) When and how do people change their minds?, 2) When will people act in alignment with their beliefs?, 3) How can organizations foster inclusion and inspiration?